من نحن

 After years of academic practice, I moved to the United States to join Cancer Treatment Centers of America in Atlanta, part of the City of Hope National Cancer Center.
 In 2022, I pursued a long-standing ambition of moving back to the region in order to work and live amongst my family and friends.

 I’ve seen first-hand the impact aging has on patients, their treatment options and overall outcomes.
 I can tell you from experience that not all octogenarian bodies are the same and I truly believe that age is just a number that can be influenced with the right holistic approach.
 Prevention is the best medicine, and that is a big part of our ambition in helping you age better.
-We are on a mission to empower you by providing you with the best tools and supplements allowing you to make optimal life-style choices, in order to stay younger and healthier – both physically and mentally – for longer.
+We are on a mission to empower you by providing you with the best tools and protocols allowing you to make optimal life-style choices, in order to stay younger and healthier – both physically and mentally – for longer.

 Leia Baldwin

 It became very clear to me that maximizing healthspan is critical to living a long and productive life.
 A passion for fitness led me to become a certified personal trainer in order to deliver the optimal training programs for people with stressful working lives.
+I also have a bachelors degree in Nursing from McGill University.

 Dr. Yazan AlAbed, MD, PhD